xbrlus/xbrl-api/api/xbrlChildren.md

 xbrlChildren REST API
 ----
-This API allows the user to fetch the relationships in a network by passing the extended link role.
-The user must also provide an element and the API will return all children of that element.
-This will return multiple results.
-The user passes an element and filing number/CIK and the children elements in the network will be returned plus attributes of the relationships like weight, order, and preferred labels.
-The API allows the user to specify the different linkbases and relation ship types associated with a report or network.
+This API allows the user to fetch the relationships in a network by passing the extended link role, an element name and the filing number/CIK.
+The API will return all children of the specified element plus attributes such as weight, order and preferred labels.
+It will return multiple results.
+The API also allows the user to specify the different linkbases and relationship types associated with a report or network.
 For example a user can request the calculation children of Assets in the balance sheet for company ABC.

 * **URL**